mattleblanc/db/_posts/2017-02-24-P01-Hello-World.md

 <div align="justify">
 It was a pretty rough ride as I had a lot of issues with gems, mostly related to bad documentation on the theme's end and I had zero previous experience with this.
 I ended up fixing my problems by using <b>sudo bundle update</b> after cloning the theme's source repo.
 It literally took me about 4 hours of tweaking and face-smashing the terminal to get this ready, as the general fix-suggestions made no sense.
 </div>
-But oh well, at last, the blog is running <i>silky smooth</i>.
-After getting the theme all sorted and github pages ready, here's the flow I'll be using to post on it:
+<br>But oh well, at last, the blog is running <i>silky smooth</i>.
+After getting the theme all sorted and github pages ready, here's what I needed to get a build going from linux:

 1. Fully edit the post on W10 using Haroopad or atom (it's faster, better keyboard than my laptop);
 2. Manually upload the post to github it's faster than using git bash also the images in the static folder;